For an Ecological Tourism!

 - Bertolt Brecht, 1953

-5. Questions & Doubts
+5. Practical & Theoretical Questions & Doubts (in no particular order)

 - (How) can a Democratic (Worker-owned) economic structure or model survive under a general socioeconomic system that is neither democratic or ecological?